duckietown/duckietown-lx/planning/README.md

 ### Finally, the bounded curvature case

 You can try to hack this case using the grid search approach.

-However, a better approach is to wait for the next edition of the MOOC, in which we discuss about *steering functions* and *sampling-based methods*.

 # Activity: Go through the duckietown-world notebook sequence